Seller's remorse? How to back out of a home sale contract

 "I've seen situations where sellers thought, 'I'm just not going to sell.'
 They think the house just isn't for sale anymore.
 You can't do that after you're in contract," she warns.

 Sellers sometimes change their minds because they're unhappy about the sale price or the cost of repairs, have lost a job, decided not to relocate to another state or are involved in a loan modification, short sale or foreclosure.
 Sometimes, the presence of a higher offer can trigger seller’s remorse.

 None of those excuses makes canceling a deal easy, however.

-Realty commission payable
+Realtor commission payable

-"Most brokers or agents won't let them off the hook on that," Fanizza says.
+"Most brokers or agents won't let [sellers] off the hook on that," Fanizza says.
 "In fairness, they did all this work: They marketed the house.
 They got a value you could live with, and now you want to do them out of their paycheck for it?"